rockcookies/fnx-ui/packages/fnx-ui/src/button/index.en-US.md

 ## Loading

-Set the button to the loading status through the `loading` attribute.
-The button text will be hidden by default in the loading status.
-You can set the text in the loading status through the `loadingtext`.
+A loading indicator can be added to a button by setting the `loading` property on the Button, You can also set the text in the loading status through the `loadingChildren` prop.

 ```tsx
 import { Button } from 'fnx-ui';